Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 What happens behind the scenes of SQL execution involves parsing, compilation, optimization and result retrieval and transfer of data, which makes it an expensive operation even though the aforementioned indexes is used.
 Let alone hidden cost regarding data distribution and applicability of indexes.

-In Redis, everything is plain and clear, every single operation has a time-complexity and overall latency can be estimated easily.
+In Redis, everything is plain and clear, every single operation has a time-complexity and thus overall latency can be estimated easily.

 #### III.
 Students' Score (cont.)